egzumer/uv-k5-firmware-custom/README.md

 * "TXP" menu, renamed to "TX-PWR"
 * "SAVE" menu, renamed to "B-SAVE"
 * "WX" menu, renamed to "CROS-B" - 'WX' normally means weather here in the UK
-* "ABR" menu, renamed to "BAK-LT", shows extended backlight times, now has always ON option
+* "ABR" menu, renamed to "BAK-LT", shows extended backlight times, includes always ON option
 * "SCR" menu, renamed to "SCRAM"
-* "MIC" menu, shows mic gain in dB's, now includes the max mic gain possible (+15.5dB)
+* "MIC" menu, shows mic gain in dB's, includes max mic gain possible (+15.5dB)
 * "VOL" menu, renamed to "BATVOL", shows voltage and percentage
-* "AM" menu, renamed to "MODE", shows modulation mode
+* "AM" menu, renamed to "MODE", shows RX modulation mode

 Menu renames are to try and reduce 'WTF does that do/mean ?'